MyroG/MyroP-PvPKit/README.md

 > [!TIP]
 > By default, VRChat's player synchronisation is slow, you may experience the issue where you get killed by a player that hasn't appeared on the screen yet.
 The player syncing speed can be improved with additional packages, like Ikeiwa's BetterPlayerSync package https://github.com/Ikeiwa/BetterPlayerSync
+>
-> If you also need synced footstep sound effects, you can also install Vowgan's "Collision and Footstep Sounds" prefab https://booth.pm/ja/items/1966582
+> If you also need synced footstep sound effects, you can install Vowgan's "Collision and Footstep Sounds" prefab https://booth.pm/ja/items/1966582

 > [!WARNING]
 > Do not disable the whole prefab in the world (using an in-world setting or a toggle).
 If the owner of that prefab disables it, the prefab won't work anymore.
 This is an issue I'll try to fix later.